Design for Digital Media

 Structure & Teaching

 - The Major Project: The major project will allow you to develop and design your own brief.
-This can be done either in a University context or as part of an industrial placement.
-Importantly, the research has to be shown to achieve breadth and depth, your concept needs to be considered and you will achieve and sustain a systematic investigation of a research project.
+The range of possible topics and media used/addressed is driven by your personal interest.
+Outcomes can be speculative, allowing for a great scope of creative exploration.
+Importantly, the research has to be shown to achieve breadth and depth, your concept needs to be well developed and communicated, and you will achieve and sustain a systematic investigation of a research project.
 You will also foster relevant skills in your chosen area of study and will combine a body of theoretical and visual research with practical experimentation, to result in a presentable outcome with relevant documentation.

 Teaching and Assessment

 Though there is an emphasis on self-initiated learning and project work, you will be supervised and receive full support via one-to-one tutorials with staff.
-We also aim to encourage seminar-based discussions where you will have the chance to participate in group activities or collaborate on projects.
+We also aim to encourage seminar-based discussions where you will have the chance to participate in group activities, give and receive feedback from your peers or collaborate on projects.

 How are you assessed?

 The main form of assessment will be the practical artefacts you are producing during your project work.
-However, you’ll also be assessed for the written component of each project.
+However, you’ll also be assessed for the research, development and written component of each project.
 This includes:

 - project logs